What to cook for dinner this week:

-- After dinner, if there's any leftover chicken, pick it off the bones and store in an airtight container in the refrigerator or freezer.
-Use chicken bones to make ultra simple chicken broth, letting it simmer on the stovetop or in the slow cooker overnight.
-You'll use it in Cream of Asparagus Soup on Day #2.
+- [sg_popup id="5118" event="inherit"]Make Chicken Broth.[/sg_popup] After dinner, if there's any leftover chicken, pick it off the bones and store in an airtight container in the refrigerator or freezer.
+Use the chicken bones to make this [sg_popup id="5118" event="click"]ultra simple chicken broth[/sg_popup], letting it cook in the slow cooker overnight (stovetop instructions are included in the recipe if you'd rather go that route.).
+You'll use it to make Asparagus Soup on Day #2 and in Black Bean and Tomato Soup on Day #5.
 The next morning, strain the broth from the bones.
 Store in an airtight container in the refrigerator.

-To Get an even bigger Jump on the Rest of the Week:
+To Get an Even Bigger Jump on the Rest of the Week:

-- If you make the Pineapple Coleslaw and Mustard Sauce today, Pulled Pork Sandwiches will take about 10 minutes to get on the table on Day #4.
+- If you make the [sg_popup id="5121" event="click"]Pineapple Coleslaw[/sg_popup] and [sg_popup id="5124" event="click"]Mustard Sauce for the Pulled Pork Sandwiches [/sg_popup]today, they will only take about 10 minutes to get on the table on Day #4.
 Making the Pineapple Coleslaw ahead of time is especially useful because the recipe calls for allowing the vegetables to dry out for a while before tossing them with the pineapple and dressing.

-- If you plan to make Homemade Croutons to top Cream of Asparagus Soup on Day #2 (and I sincerely hope you do!), you might want to make those today.
+- If you plan to make [sg_popup id="5127" event="click"]Homemade Croutons[/sg_popup] to top Cream of Asparagus Soup on Day #2 (and I sincerely hope you do!), you might want to make those today.
 You can also make them on Day #2 while the Asparagus Soup simmers away on the stove.

 - Use the chicken broth you made on Day #1 for this soup along with the bottom portion of the asparagus you reserved.
 Reserve remaining chicken broth for Black Bean Tomato Soup on Day #5.

-- If you didn't make homemade croutons on Day #1 and want to make them today to top your soup, do so while the soup is cooking.
+- If you didn't make [sg_popup id="5127" event="inherit"]homemade croutons[/sg_popup] on Day #1 and want to make them today to top your soup, do so while the soup is cooking.

-- Get the Slow Cooker Carnitas for tonight's taco salad going in the morning.
+- Get the [sg_popup id="5139" event="click"]Slow Cooker Carnitas[/sg_popup] for tonight's taco salad going in the morning.
 They'll take around 6-8 hours on high, 8-10 hours on low.
 I've also let them cook in the slow cooker overnight on low, allowing me to just pull the tender pork from the slow cooker in the morning, throw it in the refrigerator, and finish it up that evening.
 So, you could start them in the slow cooker the night before if you prefer.